intel/llvm/sycl/doc/Assert.md

 fail.

 ### Raising assert failure flag and reading it on host

+In DPCPP headers one can see if assert is enabled with status of `NDEBUG` macro with `#ifdef`'s.
+Though, in order to support for multi translation unit use-case it's not allowed to rely on definition of `NDEBUG` macro.

+*Note: Multi translation unit use-case here is the one with `SYCL_EXTERNAL` function compiled with assertions enabled and used in a kernel  but the kernel is compiled with assertions disabled.*

+There're two commands used for reading assert failure flag: copy kernel and checker host task.
+The copy kernel will copy `AssertHappenedMem` to host and host-task will check the `Flag` value and `abort()` as needed.
+The kernel and host task are enqueued when `NDEBUG` macro isn't defined.

 All translation units provided by the user should have a declaration of the assert flag read function available: